There is a thin protective layer on the top of your skin right now. It is a mixture of sebum (your skin’s natural oil) and sweat from the sweat pores.

 Air conditioning (causing dry air)

-1. Skin becomes too alkaline, which disrupts the important skin components, processes and defense mechanisms, making your skin dull and lifeless
+1. The skin becomes too alkaline, which disrupts the important skin components, processes and defense mechanisms, making your skin dull and lifeless

 2. Chronic skin problems including acne, roughness, flaking, irritation, and dehydration